 I support the Convention of States Project; a national effort to call a convention under Article V of the United States Constitution, restricted to proposing amendments that will impose fiscal restraints on the federal government, limit its power and jurisdiction, and impose term limits on its officials and members of Congress.

 I want our state to be one of the necessary 34 states to pass a resolution calling for this kind of Article V Convention.
-You can find a copy of the model resolution and the Handbook for Legislators and Citizens (which explains the process and answers many questions) here:
+You can find a copy of the model resolution and the Article V Pocket Guide (which explains the process and answers many questions) here:

 I ask that you support the Convention of States Project and consider becoming a co-sponsor of the resolution.
 Please respond to my request by informing the national COS team of your position, or sending them any questions you may have: